Menu

 • the employment contract can no longer be performed due to unforeseen circumstances

 If you have worked for your employer for more than 13 weeks, your employer must give you notice if they lay you off without just cause.
+The notice requirements depend on how long you have worked for your employer.
+If you have worked:

 This notice requirement does not apply to care providers who go into a person's home to look after children or other family members.

 An employer can choose to pay you instead of giving you notice.
-In this case you would leave your job right away but still get paid for the whole notice period.
+In this case, you would leave your job right away but still get paid for the whole notice period.

 Just Cause